Glossary of Terms

 Commencement—Literally, a beginning; the ceremony at which one officially graduates and receives a diploma.

 Empty Diploma Folder—What you are handed on stage when you participate in the May graduation ceremony.
-Do not panic: May graduates will receive diplomas after the ceremony, not on stage.
+Do Not Panic: May graduates will receive diplomas after the ceremony, at the reception (not on stage).

 Graduate Degree Candidate—A graduate student who has fulfilled all academic requirements, completed a Graduation Application, and received approval to graduate from his/her academic department.